Baraa42/blockchain-developer-bootcamp-final-project/README.md

 ### Advanced/Long term vision :
 - Make more markets available.
 - Fetch odds from bookmakers and make odds suggestions for players.
-- Lunch the exchange for live betting
+- Launch the exchange for live betting
-- Lunch a decentralized betting platform (maybe inspired from Synthetix model) where users bet against the protocol :
+- Launch a decentralized betting platform (maybe inspired from Synthetix model) where users bet against the protocol :
                 <br/> -  The protocol fetches odds from different bookmakers and then make its odds for the game.
                 <br/> - Players can bet against the protocol odds ( obviously will have to take some low commission on bets)
                <br/> -  Players can also stake their BET token and earn a share of protocol revenue.